 Revising Underground Storage Tank Regulations – Revisions to Existing Requirements and New Requirements for Secondary Containment and Operator Training; Final Rule

-You will need Adobe Reader to view some of the files on this page.
+You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.In the July 15, 2015 Federal Register (PDF)(119 pp, 1.5 MB), EPA published the 2015 underground storage tank regulation and the 2015 state program approval regulation.
 The revisions strengthen the 1988 federal underground storage tank (UST) regulations by increasing emphasis on properly operating and maintaining UST equipment.
 The revisions will help prevent and detect UST releases, which are a leading source of groundwater contamination.
 The revisions will also help ensure all USTs in the United States, including those in Indian country, meet the same minimum standards.
 This is the first major revision to the federal UST regulations since 1988.

-- Adding operator training requirements
+- Added operator training requirements

-- Updating codes of practice
+- Updated codes of practice

-- Making editorial and technical corrections
+- Made editorial and technical corrections

 - 38 SPA states plus the District of Columbia and Puerto Rico currently have SPA and have three years to reapply in order to retain their SPA status.
 Owners and operators in these states must continue to follow their state requirements until the state changes its requirements or until the state’s SPA status changes.